Information for term High School Abroad in China

-Hotel during orientation in Shanghai, then carefully screened host family in Zhengzhou.
 Students stay in school dorms during the week and with carefully screened host families in Zhengzhou on weekends.

 Local Coordinator in country and CIEE support staff available 24/7

 ActivitiesClick to Open

 Venture off with your host family to climb a sacred mountain.
 Set off on a hike and encounter a group of monkeys carrying their young.
 Tour a Han dynasty emperor’s palace.
 All of these opportunities could be yours during your stay in China.
 From local festivals to table tennis tournaments, you’ll experience it all and then some.
 Think you know Chinese food?
 You’ll find out how much more there is to know, as you sample traditional dishes and develop your palate.
 A nearly indescribable diversity of adventures awaits you!